k0i/mysql_check_sql/innodb_metrics/README.md

 > I no longer consider `SHOW ENGINE INNODB STATUS` authoritative.
 > For example, with respect to active transactions, `BEGIN; SELECT col FROM tbl;` does not show as active in `SHOW ENGINE INNODB STATUS`,
 > but it correctly shows as active in `innodb.trx_active_transactions`.
+> The transaction list only includes one active transaction (the one for the UPDATE statement).
+> In MySQL 5.7 and later, read-only non-locking transactions are not included in the InnoDB monitor transaction list.
+> For this reason, it is better to use the INNODB_TRX view , if you need to include all active transactions.

 The InnoDB monitor report is created with the `SHOW ENGINE INNODB STATUS` statement.
 Alternatively, it can be written to the stderr (usually redirected to the error log) every 15 seconds by enabling the `innodb_status_output` option.